jacobposchl/jacobposchl.github.io/index.md

 share: false
 ---

-I’m Jacob Poschl, a computer science student at UC Santa Cruz and founder of FormAI.
+I’m Jacob Poschl, a 3rd year CS major at UC Santa Cruz and founder of FormAI.

-My work bridges AI, neuroscience, and biomechanics, from hybrid cognitive architectures to real-time motion feedback for athletes.
+My interests bridge AI, neuroscience, and biomechanics.
+Currently I'm working on hybrid cognitive architectures to real-time motion feedback for athletes.
 I use this space to track my startup progress, research notes, and technical experiments.

 ---